 Students completing Winthrop University's Didactic Program in Dietetics meet or exceed the minimum academic requirements of the Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.
 ACEND is a specialized accrediting body recognized by the United States Department of Education.
 The address and phone number of ACEND are: 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, (312) 899-4876.
-Students will be prepared to work as entry-level dietitians after completing an accredited internship.
+ACEND Didactic Program in Dietetics verification from Winthrop University requires completion of the B.S. degree in Human Nutrition with a minimum grade point average of 3.0 in major courses and an overall minimum grade point average of 2.8.
+While students may graduate with a B.S. degree in Human Nutrition, only students meeting the above criteria will receive an ACEND Verification Statement, which allows graduates to apply to ACEND accredited dietetic internship programs.